 Personal items may not be stored in residence halls during the summer.
 Special arrangements will be made for students traveling a great distance.

-Activities producing odors considered offensive to members of the residence hall community must be curtailed upon request.
+Activities producing odors considered offensive to members of the residence hall community must be curtailed on request.
 In the event that such odors are present, the residence hall staff may check common areas and residence hall rooms for the source.

 A student carrying fewer than 12 credit hours during any academic semester must have permission from the student affairs staff to live or continue to live in a residence hall.